Can you shoot 357 in a 38? Multi-Caliber Weapons And Gun Safety Explained

 .45 ACP, .45 Colt, .454 Casull and .460 S&W Magnum

-.45 ACP can be fired in any .45 Colt gun with moon clips and a cylinder that works with them.
-However, .45 Colt cannot be used in any .45 ACP revolver.
-(They're a thing) as .45 Colt will be too long to headspace in the cylinder. .45 Colt can be fired in any revolver chambered for .454 Casull, and any .454 Casull revolver with a cylinder machined for them can fire .45 ACP loaded into compatible moon clips.
+.45 ACP can be fired in any .45 Colt revolver that has a cylinder machined to take moon clips.
+However, .45 Colt cannot be used in any .45 ACP revolver (they're a thing) as .45 Colt will be too long to headspace in the cylinder. .45 Colt can be fired in any revolver chambered for .454 Casull, and any .454 Casull revolver with a cylinder machined for them can fire .45 ACP loaded into compatible moon clips.

 A select few revolvers are also made to fire either .45 Colt or .410 gauge shotgun shells.
-The Taurus line is not, but the S&W Governor IS made to accept moon clips, so .45 ACP can be used in those as well.
+The Taurus guns are not, but the S&W Governor IS made to accept moon clips, so .45 ACP can be used in those as well.

 All the same ideas and guidelines regarding .357 and .44 Magnum apply here.
 You can use the bigger gun to fire the smaller bullet, but not the reverse at every level.

 To start with, only use the correct bore (gauge) of shotshells for your shotgun.
 Now, onto chambers.

 Shotgun bores, as a class, typically will have more than one available chamber length.

 For instance, 12-gauge shotguns are typically made with 3- or 3-½" chamber lengths.
 2-¾" chambers are still made though very rarely; they were common on doubles from the early 20th century, which is why that shell size persists.

 Any chamber length can fire a shorter chamber length, but not longer as the bolt will not go into battery.
 Thus, a 3-inch gun will also fire 2-¾" shells, and a 3-½" chamber will fire all of them.

 Know which your shotgun has, and buy and use ammunition accordingly.